iam-pratap/Interview-Preparation-Guide/git/git-q&a.md

 delete it.
 To delete a remote branch, you can use ***git push origin --delete
 <branch-name>***.

-`30.
+`29.
 How do you view the commit history in Git?`

 You can use the command ***git log*** to view the commit history in Git

-`31.
-What is Git rebase, and when would you use it?`

-Git rebase is a command used to modify the commit history of a branch.
-It allows you to move, combine, or edit commits.
-You would use
-***git rebase*** when you want to:
-- Incorporate changes from one branch onto another with a linear commit history.
-- Squash multiple commits into a single commit for a cleaner history.
-- Edit or reorder commits to improve readability or resolve conflicts.

-`32.
+`30.
 How can you recover a deleted commit in Git?`

 If a commit has been deleted or lost, you can use the ***git reflog*** command to find the commit's reference and recover it.
 Once you identify the commit hash, you can create a new branch or use ***git cherry-pick*** to apply the changes from the recovered commit to the appropriate branch.
-These advanced-level Git interview questions cover topics that require a deeper understanding of Git's features and workflows.
-Keep practicing and exploring Git to enhance your proficiency with version control.